Last updated: 25-09-2025. From web page: Food and nutrition curriculum support.

 • Fruit stamping onto printed skeletons or bones using sliced kiwis and green paint

-Purple (passion fruit) Brain Purple fruits are purple because they contain anthocyanins, a powerful antioxidant, that has many health benefits, including keeping the brain healthy Fruit can help keep our brains healthy
+Purple (passion fruit) Brain Purple fruits are purple because they contain anthocyanins, a powerful antioxidant, that has many health benefits, including keeping the brain healthy Purple fruits are our brain helpers

 • Talk about what we need our brains for, e.g. making decisions, feeling emotions, memory, controlling our bodies